LiferayCloudInnovations/cne-cookbook/README.markdown

 - Each ingredient file that contains `customXXX` values must use a key prefixed with `x-` This allows the Liferay helm chart to merge these values non-destructively with the default values provided by the chart.

+### Deploying Client Extensions

+- In order to deploy client extensions, you need to have a file next to the `client-extension.yaml` file named `cx.yaml_extra` In this file it will contain the fragment of values.yaml that are needed when deploying the Liferay helm chart for client extensions.
+- See examples in the `cx-samples/workspace/client-extensions/**/cx.values_extra`